Dragicornz/ShiverBurn/README.md

 ### Built for Python Apps

-- Apps run natively in Python using the `.shiverburn` format:
+- Apps run natively in Python using the `.sbapp` and `.sba` format:
   - Includes: `app.py`, `metadata.json`, `icon.png`, optional resources, and README
 - Standard `.py` scripts are fully supported without restrictions